Quick Fix Summary

 What should be in an employee ID?

-When you create an employee ID code, the format is entirely up to you.
-It can be a number or a combination of letters, numbers and other symbols.
-A business can use the ID to identify an employee’s type; for example, a “T” followed by a few digits might identify that person as a technician.
+When creating an employee ID code, the format is entirely up to you.
+It can be a number or a combination of letters, numbers, and other symbols.
+A business can use the ID to identify an employee’s type—for example, a “T” followed by digits might identify someone as a technician.

 What counts as proof of identity?